-9.4 Advances in other technology used for neuromusculoskeletal infrared and SSR examination.
+9.4 Advances in other technology used for neuro-musculoskeletal infrared and SSR examination.

-GUIDELINE 10: EMERGING TECHNOLOGIES
+10. EMERGING TECHNOLOGIES

-10.1 Technology is constantly being introduced that at times can challenge existing guidelines or that do not necessarily conform to currently accepted practices.
-These technologies can span the entire spectrum of sophistication and therefor require different adaptive responses.
-On one end of the spectrum there are innovations based upon generally accepted medical scientific methodology that have gained regulatory acceptance and on the other end there are technologies that are intended for personal use only or that have applications in non-medical fields but have not been accepted as suitable for medical practice.
+10.1 Technology is constantly being introduced that can challenge existing guidelines or that do not necessarily conform to currently accepted practices.
+These technologies can span the entire spectrum of sophistication and hence require different adaptive responses.
+On one end of the spectrum there are innovations based upon accepted medical scientific methodology that has gained regulatory acceptance and on the other end, there are technologies that are intended for personal use only or that have applications in non-medical fields but have not been accepted as suitable for medical practice.